 - For integer and float values, add the WMI Custom sensor.

 - For strings, add the WMI Custom String sensor.
-This sensor type will show the returned value in the sensor message and will not add a channel for it.
+This sensor shows the returned value in the sensor message and does not add a channel for it.

 SELECT SystemUpTime FROM Win32_PerfFormattedData_PerfOS_System